theyadev/osuToChTimings/src/README.md

-# osu! to Clone Hero Web Converter
+# .osu to .chart Timing Web Converter

 A web application that allows users to convert timing points (BPM changes and time signatures) from osu! beatmaps to Clone Hero chart format.

 ## Features

-- Web interface for the osuToCH conversion tool
+- Web interface for the .osu to .chart conversion tool
-- Direct download of osu! beatmaps from the official site
+- Direct download of osu! beatmaps from the official site or beatconnect.io
 - Automatic extraction of timing data from .osu files
 - Conversion of osu! timing points to Clone Hero format
 - Display of beatmap metadata and conversion results
+- Download complete .chart files with proper metadata
+- Download audio files extracted from beatmaps
 - Copy to clipboard functionality
+- Dark theme interface (default)
+- Responsive design for mobile and desktop
+- Handles negative timing points in osu! files
+- Preserves decimal precision in BPM values

 ## Requirements